holzschu/Carnets/README.md

 # Known bugs:

 - "Terminals" don't work.
 I will probably remove the option from the menus.
-- Starting the 6th or so kernel fails with `zmq.error.ZMQError: Too many open files`
+- Starting the 10th or so kernel fails with `zmq.error.ZMQError: Too many open files`

-- Issue #3: "Kernel / restart and run all" does not work (kernel shudown followed by kernel restart does).
-Possibly related to the previous one.
-- Issue #2: `pip install` does not work (the package is unavailable, but the install appears to have worked).
+# To fix before testflight:

+- icon
+- screen capture
+- screen shots

 # Recently fixed bugs:

 - "new file", "new notebook", "copy notebook" now open a new window (instead of opening a blank window).
+- Issue #3: "Kernel / restart and run all" does not work (kernel shudown followed by kernel restart does).
+Fixed with 9e3faa7
+- Issue #2: `pip install` does not work (the package is unavailable, but the install process appears to have worked).
+Fixed with ee4cdc7

 # To install new packages: